 STATE COMMISSIONER OF AGRICULTURE:

-Durham For All has not endorsed in the presidential election because we’re focusing our efforts on crucial down-ballot races that aren’t getting as much attention, and where we can have an impact.
-But we think it’s crucial that our folks turn out to reject Trumpism and defeat the far right up and down the ballot, starting with the presidency!
+Joe Biden is the Democratic nominee for the U.S. Presidency.
+We think it’s crucial that our folks turn out to reject Trumpism and defeat the far right up and down the ballot, starting with the presidency!

 Statement on the 2020 Primaries